Souza-Josiane/Souza-Josiane/README.md

 Projects
 ---

+- **💡 API Development (Next.js)**
-💡 API Development (Next.js) – Built RESTful APIs for web scraping, time zones, and weather data.
+  Built RESTful APIs for web scraping, time zones, and weather data.
+This project showcases my ability to work with external data and create dynamic applications.

+- **🎨 Responsive Web Design**
-🎨 Responsive Web Design – Developed a modern, fully responsive website using Flexbox and Grid.
+  Developed a modern, fully responsive website using Flexbox and Grid.
+The site adapts seamlessly across different screen sizes and devices.

+- **🕹 IoT Game (Arduino)**
-🕹 IoT Game (Arduino) – Created an interactive reaction-based game with LED indicators and button interactions.
+  Created an interactive reaction-based game with LED indicators and button interactions.
+This project helped me explore hardware and software integration.

 ---